Ercan93/Estate-Admin-Panel/README.md

 https://estate-panel.netlify.app/

 ## Requirements

+Disable browser's adblocker for google maps to work properly.

 Before you can run it on localhost, create an .env file and copy the variables from the .env-example file to the .env file.
 The keys you must have are described below.